-The circular flow of products begins when MIWA The team used Life Cycle Assessment to understand supplies smart-powered, reusable capsules to the environmental impacts of the cardboard boxes brands.
-Brands fill the capsules with their products and reusable plastic boxes, including factors like and deliver them to retail stores, where the capsules recyclability, material circularity, and transportation. are inserted into modular shelves with electronic The results from these assessments showed that the dispensers.
-Consumers are then able to use their reusable plastic delivery boxes have fewer negative own reusable containers, or system-connected cups, environmental impacts.
-Plus, the initiative helps to receive the product.
-When the capsule is empty, the site along their landfill avoidance journey.
-Aptar it is collected by MIWA, cleaned, and returned to China implemented the reusable boxes within our brands to start the process over.
-Currently, MIWA logistic delivery system for two customers.
-Aptar product offerings are being piloted. looks forward to expanding this new initiative in collaboration with additional customers.
+The circular flow of products begins when MIWA supplies smart-powered, reusable capsules to brands.
+Brands fill the capsules with their products and deliver them to retail stores, where the capsules are inserted into modular shelves with electronic dispensers.
+Consumers are then able to use their own reusable containers, or system-connected cups, to receive the product.
+When the capsule is empty, it is collected by MIWA, cleaned, and returned to brands to start the process over.
+Currently, MIWA product offerings are being piloted.